How to become a site manager

 As a site manager, having strong leadership and communication skills is crucial for success in this role.
 Site managers are responsible for overseeing the construction process, coordinating with contractors and suppliers, and managing a team of workers.
 Effective leadership skills are essential for motivating and guiding your team towards meeting project goals and deadlines.

-See also How to eat rye bread
+See also How to become a financial adviser

 Leadership skills include the ability to inspire and motivate others, make sound decisions, and effectively delegate tasks.
 A good leader is able to set clear expectations for their team and provide guidance and support when needed.
 They should also be able to manage conflicts and solve problems that may arise during the construction process.